When you're shopping for sunscreens, you have many choices. The shelves are loaded with gels, lotions, sticks, sprays, and oil-free versions.

-The best sunscreen is the one you're willing to use every day.
-The next step is to ask yourself these six questions to help make a perfect sunscreen match:
+What's the best kind to get?
+The one you're willing to use every day.
+Ask yourself these six questions to help make a perfect match.

-- Do you break out?
-Then the oil-free kind is best.
-Do you have dry skin?
+- Do you have dry skin?
 Use a creamy sunscreen.

-- Do you have a baby or toddler, choose a mineral/physical sunblock (think zinc oxide or titanium dioxide) that may be less irritating to the skin.
-But if you have a baby who is less than 6 months old, you should keep her out of the sun.
-"Babies have much more sensitive skin than adults, and sunscreen should be avoided," states the American Academy of Dermatology's web site.
+- Do you have a baby or toddler?
+Opt for a sunscreen made with zinc oxide or titanium dioxide that may be less irritating to the skin.
+If your baby is less than 6 months old, keep her out of the sun.
+Babies that young have "much more sensitive skin than adults," so don't put sunscreen on them, the American Academy of Dermatology's web site states.

 Apply It Right

 Put your sunscreen on about 15 minutes before you go outside so that it has a chance to stick to your skin.
 If you wait until you're outside, you could sweat it off, Bowe says.